This is Why Your Insurance Premium May Increase This Year

-No one wants to pay a higher insurance premium, but sometimes it increases following an incident.
-Luckily, knowledge is one of the best tools to reduce your risk of paying hand over fist for insurance.
-Here are five instances that can make your insurance premium go up.
+No one wants to pay a higher car insurance premium, but sometimes rates go up following an incident.
+We have found that knowledge is one of the best tools to help reduce your risk of paying too much for auto insurance.
+Here are a few reasons that may make your insurance premium go up.

 Misinforming an insurer is a risky move that can result in a higher-than-expected premium.
 Some people give out a different address or conceal previous driving records rife with accidents in an effort to get a lower premium quote.
 This technique often works because the premium is contingent upon factors such as location, driving record and credit score in some instances.
 Lying to an insurer is considered insurance fraud.
 While a few may never be found out, others aren’t so lucky.